Pogy-Bot/pogy.db/README.md

 };
 ```

-So, connecting yo your database would be
+So, connecting your database would be

 ```js
 const database = require("pogy.db");